sous-chefs/jenkins/README.md

 * `jenkins_jnlp_slave` - As JNLP Slave connections are slave initiated, this resource should be part of a __slave__'s run list.
 * `jenkins_ssh_slave` - As SSH Slave connections are master initiated, this resource should be part of a __master__'s run list.

-The `:create` action idempotely creates a Jenkins slave on the master.
+The `:create` action idempotently creates a Jenkins slave on the master.
 The name attribute corresponds to the name of the slave (which is also used to uniquely identify the slave).

 ```ruby
 # Create a basic JNLP slave